Federal proposals aims to increase medical training for students in rural communities

 Lawmakers say the goal is to encourage more medical students to work in rural areas after graduation.

-“You tend to not get paid as well in a rural community because volumes are lower, and our healthcare system pays by volume and not for taking care of populations right now,” Bennett said.
+“You tend to not get paid as well in a rural community because volumes are lower, and our healthcare system pays by volume and not for taking care of populations right now,” said Dr. Bennett.

 Until the financial side of medical training is addressed, Bennett said it will be difficult to place more doctors in rural communities.